-You will be accompanied into a sterile procedure suite, and asked to lie face down on the exam table.
+You will be accompanied into a sterile procedure suite and asked to lie on your side or face down on the exam table.
 Using X-ray guidance, the skin is anesthetized and a small needle is inserted over each area of interest.
-Once the needle is in proper location over the medial branch nerve of each joint, a small amount of anesthetic is injected.
-Following the injection, the patient is cared for in the recovery area for a brief amount of time, and then discharged home.
+Once the needle is in the proper location over the medial branch nerve of each joint, a small amount of anesthetic is injected.
+Following the injection, you will be cared for in the recovery area for a brief amount of time, then discharged home.